.

 The first presenter was the man who became synonymous with Anglia TV for local viewers, Dick Joice, a farmer in Raynham.

 Details of a few of the many programmes (any more data gladly received).
+Some portions of the series do survive in the ITV archive.

-First programme: November 1959.
+First programme: November 1st 1959.

 December 2nd 1962, 2.10-2.50pm The role of the Potato Marketing Board.
 And Hal Thompson demonstrates in the studio a machine devloped by the Pig Industry Development Authority for carcass grading.
 Also Farming News with Colin Bower, and Farming Information with Christopher Dadd.
 Director Bob Gardam.

 December 15th 1963 introduced by John Slater.
 With Bernard Matthews.
-Also Farming News with Norman Sanders, and Farming Information with Tony Harris.
+Farming News with Norman Sanders, and Farming Information with Tony Harris.
 Director: Barry Barton.

 October 18th 1964, 1.55-2.25pm introduced by John Slater.
 With Daniel Neuteboom, apple grower of Hemingstone, Director: Barry Barton.